hpiwowar/citation11k/analysis/stats_knit_.md

 The obstacles encountered in obtaining the citation data needed for this study, as described earlier in the Discussion, demonstrate that improvements in tools and practice are needed to make impact tracking easier and more accurate, for day-to-day analysis as well as studies for evidence-based policy.
 Such research is hamstrung without programmatic access to the full-text of the research literature and to the citation databases that underpin impact assessment.
 The lack of conventions and tool support for data attribution <!--rinline citep(biblio["mooney2012the-ana"])--> is also a significant obstacle, and undoubtedly led to undercounting in the present study.
 There is much room for improvement, and we are hopeful about recent steps toward data citation standards taken by initiatives such as DataCite.

 Data from current and future studies can start to be used to estimate the impact of policy decisions.
 For example, do embargo periods decrease the level of data reuse?
 Do restrictive or poorly articulated licensing terms decrease data reuse?
 Which types of data reuse are facilitates by robust data standards and which types are unaffected?

+Qualitative assessment of data reuse is an essential complement to large-scale quantitative analyses.
+Repeating and extending previous studies will help us to understand the potential of data reuse, areas of progress, and remaining challenges (e.g. <!--rinline citep(biblio[c(
+"zimmerman2003data-sh", "wan2007sharing", "wynholds2012data-da", "rolland2013beyond-")])-->).
+Usage statistics from primary data repositories and value-added repositories are also useful sources of insight into reuse patterns <!--rinline citep(biblio["rung2013reuse-o"]) -->.

 Citations are blind to many important types of data reuse.
 The impact of data on practitioners, educators, data journalists, and industry researchers are not captured by attribution patterns in the scientific literature.
 Altmetrics indicators uncover discussions in social social media, syllabi, patents, and theses: analyzing such indicators for datasets would provide valuable evidence of reuse beyond the scientific literature.
 As evaluators move away from assessing research based on journal impact factor and toward article-level metrics, post-publication metrics rates will become increasingly important indicators of research impact<!--rinline citep(biblio["piwowar2013value-a"])-->.